Allstate (automobile): Production

 While some Sears outlets tried to stock at least one sample of the car, most were built on demand by Kaiser-Frazer, which made delivery to the store where they were sold.
 Kaiser-Frazer urged its dealers to service Allstate cars when asked.
 Many Kaiser-Frazer dealers were displeased to see "their cars" sold by another outlet, especially since the Allstate carried more standard equipment, yet sold at a lower price than the Henry J.

 Sears marketed the car as "the lowest-priced full-sized sedan on the U.S. market."
-However, Sears did not accept trade-ins from Allstate buyers, and there may have been reluctance to buy a car through a department store where service was thought to be questionable.
-(The lack of a trade-in program proved to be a serious impediment to the sale of Graham-Bradley tractors from Graham-Paige Motors Corp. by Sears in the late 1930s.)
+However, Sears did not accept trade-ins from Allstate buyers, and there may have been a reluctance to buy a car through a department store where service was thought to be questionable.
+The lack of a trade-in program also proved to be a serious impediment to the sale of Graham-Bradley tractors from Graham-Paige Motors by Sears in the late 1930s.

+Epilogue

-Only 2,363 Allstates were sold in two model years before the marque was discontinued; 1,566 during 1952 and 797 in 1953.
-Kaiser soon discontinued the Henry J as well.
+A total of 2,363 Allstates were sold during two model years before Sears discontinued the marque: 1,566 during 1952 and 797 in 1953.
+Kaiser discontinued the Henry J the following year.

+The Allstate has become a car desired by collectors as reflected in the few remaining examples in original condition and by their current market values.
+As of 2022, a restored 1953 Allstate was on display in the corporate building of Allstate in Northbrook, IL.